keithalewis/winsock/README.md

 The member functions `operator<<(std::istream&)` and `operator>>(std::ostream&)` can also be used to send or receive data.
-The `socket<>::flags` static member function can be used to pass flags that will be forwarded to these functions.
+The `socket<>::flags` static member function can be used to pass flags to these functions.

 For example, if `s` is a `socket<>` then `s << flags(SNDMSG::OOB) << "Hello";` calls `::send(s, "Hello", 5, MSG_OOB)`.
-The flags stay in effect only for the duration of the statement, which is a feature.
+Unlike `std::iomanip` functions, the flags stay in effect only for the duration of the statement, which is a feature.

 ## `winsock::tcp`